DimmestP/chimera_project_manuscript/README.md

 For reproducability, the code actually producing the figures and running the data analysis is contained within the raw_data_analysis folder, together with the raw data itself.

+The sessionInfo.txt file contains all the libraries (and their versions) used to run the analysis code

 ## Tips